 - Regraded exams will also be available through D2L / CrowdMark.

-- Once regrading has completed, as annunced on Piazza, discussion of regraded answers will terminate, on Piazza, by e-mail or during office hours.
+- Once regrading has been completed, and annunced on Piazza, discussion of regraded answers will terminate, on Piazza, by e-mail or during office hours.

 Final grades will be available EXCLUSIVELY online on the OASIS system.
 Final grades will not be posted on the class website and will not be available by e-mail request.
 When final grades are submitted to the Grade dept., an appropriate announcement will be posted on Piazza.